kindredresearch/SenseAct/senseact/devices/dxl/README.md

 We used a Xevelabs USB2AX v3.2a USB to TTL Dynamixel servo interface for connecting the motors to the computer.

 # Setting the Baudrate and Device ID

-The easiest way to configure a DXL device is via the [Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor.htm).
+The easiest way to configure a Dynamixel device, especially if you don't know the baudrate or device ID, is via the [RoboPlus Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor.htm) ([download here](http://en.robotis.com/service/downloadpage.php?ca_id=10)).
+There is a search tool which scans all possible bauds and and IDs.
 Unfortunately, the software is supported only on Windows.
 That said, we could also configure the device using our custom python script: